 Microchip Clinic, San Diego County Animal Shelter

-Q. I am looking for a puppy but do not see many on your website.
+Q. I am looking for a dog/puppy but do not see many on your website.

-Typically we rescue a lot of Shepherd / Lab Mix puppies but ocassionally we rescue cute terrier puppies like Bolita (shown in the picture) and various other mixes.
+We rescue a lot of Shepherd / Lab Mix dogs/puppies but ocassionally we rescue cute terrier puppies like Bolita (shown in the picture) and various other mixes.

 All puppies will be 4 months old, or older, and will be Spayed/Neutered and up-to-date on shots prior to adoption.